syncfusion-content/wpf-docs/wpf/Charts/Axis/GridLines.md

 ![MajorGridLineStyle support in WPF Chart](Axis_image/WPF_Chart_Axis_MajorGridLineStyle.png)

-## Style for MinorGridLines
+## Style for minor gridlines

-[`MinorGridLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_MinorGridLineStyle) will be added automatically when the small tick lines is defined inside the chart area.
+Minor gridlines will be added automatically when the small tick lines is defined inside the chart area. [`MinorGridLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_MinorGridLineStyle) in chart axis is used to customize the apperance of minor gridlines.
+The following code example illustrates customize appearance of minor gridlines in the secondary axis.

 {% tabs %}